MightyOrm/Mighty/README.md

 `...
 TO DO: insert code sample ...`

 However, out of the box, this only works when each call to your API requests that the API return JSON.
 It does not work when the caller requests XML.
-This is because XML is strongly typed, and Massive's `dynamic` results aren't.
+This is because XML is strongly typed, and Mighty's `dynamic` results aren't.
 There is no way for .NET to *automatically* fill out an XML response from a dynamic object, but it can for a JSON response.

 An annoying side effect of this is that if you use your browser to look at the return results from your RESTFUL API, e.g. by manually typing GET URLs (which can be a perfectly reasonable thing to do, I'd say), then this will fail (with an exception) because using your browser this way, it doesn't specify the response type, and .NET Web API 2 defaults to XML.
 The simplest solution to disable XML support in your Web 2 API project, assuming you don't need it, like this: